ClickHouse/ClickHouse/ci/README.md

 - ldd;
 - gold;

-When building with clang, ldd is used.
+When building with clang on x86_64, ldd is used.
 Otherwise we use gold.

 ##### Build types:
 - RelWithDebInfo;